Polish Goulash

 Tender pieces of pork with mushrooms and bell peppers in a hearty goulash sauce.

-If you loved this Polish goulash, make sure to check out our other favorite stews:
+If you loved this Polish goulash, make sure to check out our other favorite Polish recipes:

 Print